 If there are multiple defendants in a case, and a jury decides that all defendants are collectively at fault, each defendant would have to compensate a plaintiff in accordance with each percentage of fault (i.e., one defendant may be deemed 30 percent at fault for causing a plaintiff’s injuries, and another defendant may be deemed 70 percent at fault).
 Because personal injury cases can be complicated when multiple parties are involved, it is crucial that you allow an attorney to review your situation if you believe someone else is at fault for causing you harm in order to obtain vital evidence to your case.

 Additionally, in the state of Georgia, a plaintiff may not be entitled to recovery if he or she could have avoided the accident that resulted in his or her injuries.
 For example, if a person was struck by a car but had seen the vehicle approaching with enough time to avoid impact, and then sued the driver to recover for his or her injuries, a court may find that the injured person did not take steps to avoid the consequences.
 However, there are multiple facts and variables that play a role in each and every personal injury case.
 As such, speaking with an attorney will help you determine how your situation may be evaluated under Georgia law as well as what actions are necessary to preserve your rights.

-The Georgia Personal Injury Attorneys at Montlick & Associates, Attorneys at Law, help injured people throughout all of Georgia and the southeast, and are committed to providing exceptional service.
+The Georgia Personal Injury Attorneys at Montlick Injury Attorneys help injured people throughout all of Georgia and the southeast, and are committed to providing exceptional service.